Student Loans & Flight Scholarships

 Please note: since over 85% of our students come from India, Aerocadet has established itself as a trusted flight training loan petitioner to several Indian banks utilizing our SLAS package.
 Find out how you can apply for a Student Loan in India >>>

-If you are looking to solicit for a student loan or scholarship from the local financial or government institution in your country, we can qualify you for a special SLAS package (Student Loan Application Support) contacting the following documents required by a bank in order to consider your application for a student loan.
-Your bank can be furnished SLAS package either in self-printed format with the QR-code link to electronically-based confirmation of your acceptance status via aerocadet.com server, or it can be furnished in a full professionally-printed SLAS electronic and paper format (recommended).
+If you are looking to solicit or petition for a student loan or scholarship from the local financial or government institution in your country, we can qualify you for a special SLAS petition package (Student Loan Application Support) contacting the following documents required by a bank in order to consider your application for a student loan.
+Your bank can be furnished SLAS petition package either in self-printed format with the QR-code link to electronically-based confirmation of your acceptance status via aerocadet.com server, or it can be furnished in a full professionally-printed SLAS electronic and paper format (recommended).

 You will be issued the following documents in e-format ($575.00 USD):